Javascript must be enabled to continue!

 View through Harvard Museums

-The casket consists of a rectangular box with a detachable lid and inner drawers.
-The box is supported on four feet of five-clawed animal paws.
+The rectangular box has a detachable lid and inner drawers.
+It is supported on four feet of five-clawed animal paws.
 The exterior panels are luxuriously and intricately carved with images of human figures and animals set against a profuse background of leaves and flowers in lower relief.

 On the raised central section of the lid is a tripartite arcade of cusped arches.
 Beneath the central arch a four-armed Hindu deity is seated on a throne.
 This is Vishnu, to judge by the U-shaped tilak on his forehead and the minute attributes in his back hands (probably the characteristic conch and mace).
 His forward hands are posed in a ritual gesture, presumably Abhaya mudra, connoting protection and a state of fearlessness.
 He is flanked by the goddesses Lakshmi and Bhudevi, attendants, and prancing yalis (lions with horns and wings).
 The women wear tiered and bejeweled headdresses in the style of Tamil Nadu.